 There are many cities in Belgium, particularly in the Flemish side, that are stunning and when living here, it is worth visiting the likes of Bruges and Ghent amongst others.

-- Bruges – Often referred to as the “Venice of the North” (along with Amsterdam and a few other cities), Bruges is a true gem and its city centre is a UNESCO World Heritage Site. http://www.brugge.be/internet/en/index.htm
+- Bruges – Often referred to as the “Venice of the North” (along with Amsterdam and a few other cities), Bruges is a true gem and its city center is a UNESCO World Heritage Site. http://www.brugge.be/

-- Ghent – Port city with a beautiful town centre, Ghent is increasingly become a more popular tourist attraction, and hosts big festivals during the year, including the “Gentse Feesten” which is a ten day festival attracting over 2 million people every year. http://www.visitgent.be/eCache/VGG/3/114.dmdfbGFuZz1FTg.html
+- Ghent – Port city with a beautiful town center, Ghent is increasingly become a more popular tourist attraction, and hosts big festivals during the year, including the “Gentse Feesten” which is a ten-day festival attracting over 2 million people every year. http://www.visitgent.be/

 Brussels is a 2 hour or less drive/train-ride to Paris, London, Amsterdam, Rotterdam, Cologne, Bonn and is centrally located in Europe that a short flight can get you to any major European attraction within an hour or two.